A Deep Dive into the Obsessed Garage Approach to Naming Fittings and Quick Disconnects.

 QD Connection Type

-When we title our fittings and QDs on the site, we always list the thread size, and almost always the thread type.
-For some fittings, we will just use size in the title and put the thread type in the description for parts that are commonly only using one type of thread.
+When we title our fittings and QDs on the site, we always list the thread size and almost always the thread type.
+For some fittings, we will use size in the title and put the thread type in the description for parts that are commonly only using one type of thread.
 In those cases, it's usually only needed to know the size.
 Common thread sizes that you'll see in our store are 1/4", 3/8", 1/2", 3/4", and M22.
 However, there can be different types for these sizes which we'll discuss next.

 NPT is also a tapered thread that requires pipe tape or sealant to create a tight seal.
 There is not an o-ring connection in an NPT application, so the connection of the male and female threads and pipe tape is the only thing creating a nice seal.
 This is why some of our products come with fittings installed extremely tight.

-14mm and 15mm M22: M22 both a thread size and a connection type in the pressure washer world.
-This type of connection is commonly found on a standard pressure washer hose and it's connection to the machine and to the sprayer.
-Many OE sprayers and wands have an M22 connection between.
+14mm and 15mm M22: M22 is both a thread size and a connection type in the pressure washer world.
+This type of connection is commonly found on a standard pressure washer hose, and it's connection to the machine and to the sprayer.
+Many OE sprayers and wands have an M22 connection between them.
 The nice thing about an M22 connection in a high-pressure scenario is that there is an internal o-ring on the internal shaft of the connection.
-This creates a nice tight watertight seal.
+This creates a nice watertight seal.
 Much like GHT, the thread doesn't provide the seal, and pipe tape should not be used.
 This connection type and the 14mm and 15mm variants define the size of that inner shaft.
 Kranzle, Karcher, Greenworks, Ryobi, and pretty much all gas pressure washers use the industry standard of 14mm M22.
 But 15mm has become very popular for the stuff coming out of China and Europe: SunJoe, AR Blue (consumer line), Stanley, and others.

 QD Connection Type

 Contrary to thread gender, we never call a QD connection male or female.
 We use the terms plug and coupler.
-A plug is technically a male end, but we just call it by plug.
-And a coupler is technically the female end of the connection that receives a plug, but we just call it a coupler.
+A plug is technically a male end, but we call it plug.
+And a coupler is technically the female end of the connection that receives a plug, but we call it coupler.
 Because of this, you can easily determine what a product is on our site based on the terms we use.
 Example: 3/8" Female Plug is a 3/8" female threaded NPT connection with the male QD end (plug).
 Rather than calling it a 3/8" Female Male Plug, we just reserve the gender specifically for the thread type and not the QD end.